snapframework/snap-website/templates/docs/tutorials/snap-api-new.md

 ## Examining Hello World

-In the [Quick Start Guide](/docs/quickstart), installed Snap and created a template "hello world" application.
+In the [Quick Start Guide](/docs/quickstart), we installed Snap and created a template "hello world" application.
 Here we'll look at what's inside the application and describe basic use of Snap's web server API.

-`snap init` creates two files in the `src` directory, General.hs and Main.hs.
+`snap init` creates two files in the `src` directory, Common.hs and Main.hs.
-General.hs contains general-purpose code that will eventually be integrated into the Snap framework so you won't have to carry this code with your application.
+Common.hs contains general-purpose code that will eventually be integrated into the Snap framework so you won't have to carry this code with your application.
 For now, we've left it out to avoid unnecessary project dependencies.
-You don't need to worry about General.hs unless you want an in-depth understanding of the infrastructure.
+You don't need to worry about Common.hs unless you want an in-depth understanding of the infrastructure.
 Here's the important code in Main.hs: